alokepal97/StudentApiTask/README.md

 Student api from database

 # Installation
-Create virtual enviroment then install requirement.txt using pip command.
+Create virtual enviroment then install requirements.txt using pip command.

 Create migration and migrate